sparkflows/sparkflows-docs/docs/kubernetes/fire-insights.rst

 - Get the public IP of the node **n1.k8s** and access the Fire insights web console at http://<public-ip-node>:30318

-- You can setup custom load balancer to access the above service
+- You can setup custom load balancer to access the above service.